 5. Desert Jeep Tour

-A desert jeep excursion is the perfect way to discover the crater and the surrounding desert.
-The thrill of bumping and jumping over rough terrain in unforgettable.
-Jeep tours can take you to nearby Zin Valley or into the crater and you can see stunning scenery, camels grazing, local Bedouin and shepherds herding their goats.
-Many of the tours combine the jeep trip with a stop for coffee in the desert, a dip in a desert spring or to show you geological wonders.
+A desert jeep excursion is a perfect way to discover the crater and the surrounding desert.
+The thrill of bumping and jumping over rough terrain is unforgettable.
+Jeep tours can take you to nearby Zin Valley or into the crater and you can see stunning scenery, camels grazing, local Bedouin, and shepherds herding their goats.
+Many of the tours combine the jeep trip with a stop for coffee in the desert, a dip in a desert spring, or to show you geological wonders.

 6. Mitzpe Ramon “north”